-Cocoa butter kept in the Incubator for two days at a stable temperature of 32.7 ° C, slowly get over crystallized.
-This butter gets a pasty consistency, which Western colleagues call "SILK."
-These are the crystals that we create in chocolate during tempering, only in pure form.
+Cocoa butter that is kept in this incubator for two days at a stable temperature of 32.7ºC slowly, but guaranteed gets perfectly crystallized.
+Such butter has a pasty consistency which is called cocoa butter silk (or just «silk»).
+These are the crystals that we create in chocolate during tempering, only in its purest form.

-Using "SILK" is very convenient, especially for tempering small volumes of chocolate, when you need to temper a little, but often
+Using «silk» is very handy, especially for tempering small amounts of chocolate, when you need to temper a bit, but oft.

-In fact - you have a stainless steel tank heated to a certain temperature.
-You can put in both cold hard cocoa butter or hot non-tempered one.
-Then you put the container in the unit with the given stable temperature and leave it for 12-24 (or more) hours until the magic happens in the Incubator and the butter will turn into a thick paste - ideal for adding to the product.
+In fact you have a stainless steel cup heated to a certain temperature.
+You can put both: solid cocoa butter or warm untempered one.
+Put the cup in the unit, set a stable temperature and leave it for 12-24 hours (or more) until the magic happens and the butter will turn into a thick paste — ideal for adding to the product.

 Отзыв от наших клиентов мастерской шоколада "Цветок папоротника" о опыте работы с инкубатором какао кристаллов.